 4. Not Paying Attention to Pests, Diseases

-Corn growth can be affected by a variety of pests and diseases.
+Growing corn can be affected by a variety of pests and diseases.
 Not paying close attention to these pests and diseases can negatively impact your corn yields.
 Thus, if you see your corn deformed or unappetizing, move fast and work on the pests and diseases affecting your corn.
 So, don’t allow your corn harvest to be affected by pests or disease.
 Spray the right chemicals and get rid of corn.
 Things like fungal as well as the bacterial disease can negatively impact the yields of your corn.
 Conduct your research before applying any pests.
 You can also visit experts for recommendations.
 Use the right pest control option.

 5. Grow Space